 Interpersonal Process Groups

 This type of interpersonal therapy promotes change and healing from a psychodynamic point of view.
 This theory suggests that behavior is determined by several internal mental conflicts, driven by our early experiences and perceptions.
-As group members interact with one another and discuss the given rehab group topics, individuals work with the facilitator to identify thought and behavior patterns that contribute to substance use disorder.
-This adaptable model is appropriate for various stages of recovery and group demographics.
+As group members interact with one another and discuss the given topics, individuals work with the facilitator to identify thought and behavior patterns that contribute to substance use disorder.
+This model is appropriate for various stages of recovery and group demographics.

 Psychoeducational Groups